FrenchYann/JSON_for_construct2/README.md

 ###Class mecanism
 ![class-mechanism-event-sheet][class-mechanism-event-sheet]
-gives you this kind of console output
+gives you this kind of console output:
 ![class-mechanism-console][class-mechanism-console]
 and now (v1.1) in the debugger:
 ![class-mechanism-debugger][class-mechanism-debugger]
 [prototype.capx]